martriay/cairo-workshop/README.md

 pip install cairo-lang cairo-nile openzeppelin-cairo-contracts
 ```

-> Note that we're installing `nile v0.8.1b`.
-This is a beta release with additional functionality that will be very useful during this workshop.

 Run `init` to kickstart a new project.
 Nile will create the project directory structure and install dependencies such as [the Cairo language](https://www.cairo-lang.org/docs/quickstart.html), a [local network](https://github.com/Shard-Labs/starknet-devnet/), and a [testing framework](https://docs.pytest.org/en/6.2.x/).

 ```bash